IBMStreams/sample.edge-app-control/README.md

     - config-files/app-definition.json
     - config-files/runtime-options.json

-To further demonstrate, you may customize the "yourName" string in the application to see how it gets printed to the output log.
+To further demonstrate the println function working, you may customize the "yourName" string in the application to see how it gets printed to the output log.

 1. Build application for the Edge (via VS Code)
     - Use the VSCode tool to compile the SPL application code, and ultimately build into a Docker image.